ch7883j22jdiyhjjj/toronto_map/README.md

 All this is pulled dynamically at run time and overlaid on a single map.

 It can be customized based on the data found in the Toronto Open Data Portal: https://www.toronto.ca/city-government/data-research-maps/open-data/

+Updated shape files for the future transit lines can be acquired at https://www.metrolinx.com/en/about-us/open-data